streamjoin/fairy/README.md

 git clone --recursive https://github.com/streamjoin/fairy.git
 ```

-When there are updates of the submodules at their remote repositories, use the following command to pull the changes:
+When there are updates of the submodules at *the remote of this repository*, use the following command to pull the changes:

 ```sh
 git submodule update --init --recursive
 ```

-If local changes of the submodules need to be synchronized with their corresponding remote repositories, run the following command:
+Use the following command to synchronize the submodules with *their corresponding remote repositories*:

 ```sh
 git submodule update --init --remote